 Please take advantage of our lounge adjoining the student cafeteria for all food and drink.
+Please do your part to maintain an attractive, clean environment for all of us.
 This area is off limits to students in order to maintain privacy for our staff.
 Coffee pots are not allowed in classrooms.

-Staff Sign-in/Sign-out
+Staff Sign-in/ Sign-out

 All staff members are to sign in upon arrival to school and sign out upon leaving.
-The sign-in sheet will be located in the front office.
+The sign-in sheet will be located in the copy room.
+Please be sure you sign in and out at the actual time.